sanaani/django-payment-authorizenet/readMe.md

 ## Help Me Help You

 Support this project by registering any new Authorize.net accounts using [this link](http://reseller.authorize.net/application/?resellerId=104913).
-Your costs are identical to registering directly with Authorize.net, but I earn commissions based on your use of the software.
+Your costs are identical to registering directly with Authorize.net, but I earn commissions based on your use of the Authorize.net gateway.

 http://reseller.authorize.net/application/?resellerId=104913